Western-Health-Covid19-Collaboration/wh_covid19_app/CONTRIBUTING.md

 🤗 If you are unsure about something please ask for help.
 We are really friendly!

+⚠️ Some team members have had issues pushing to the repo using https.
+See the troubleshooting section in our [GITHUB101](docs/GITHUB101.md) for more information.

 Currently the project is being primarily co-ordinated via the GDG Melbourne slack group.
 You can join GDG Melbourne's slack via [this invite](http://bit.ly/join_gdgslack).
 DM `@luke.sleeman` on GDG Melbourne slack to be invited to the channel being used for co-ordination.